kaluabd/zerotomastery/README.md

-5 years of python --- revision
+5 years of python --- revision!